The Lynne Marshall and Wayne Foo Brain Cancer Fellowship

 All applicants are expected to be funded by research institutes, health research funding agencies, or awards and scholarships and have clear and specific research or academic deliverables as determined by the funding source or supporting clinical department.
 Examples include graduate degree or completion of a publication-ready first-author paper.

-The successful applicant/awardee will be registered with the Charbonneau Cancer Institute as trainees.
+The successful applicant/awardee will be registered with the Charbonneau Cancer Institute as a trainee.

 Applications will be adjudicated based on the following criteria: